Matjaz12/Bug-Tracking-System/README.md

   filter bugs by the project.<br />
   filter bugs by their state.<br />

+ ### Demonstration video
- Demonstration video of the full application is available to download.
+ demo video of the full application is available to download (demo.mp4).